Terror (band)

 Terror is an American hardcore punk band from Los Angeles, formed in 2002.
 The band has undergone several line-up changes, all overseen by founding members Scott Vogel (lead vocals) and Nick Jett (drums).
 Its current lineup also features guitarists Martin Stewart and Jordan Posner, as well as bassist Chris Linkovich.
-The band has released eight studio albums – the most recent of which, Pain Into Power, was released in May 2022.
+The band has released nine studio albums – the most recent of which, Still Suffer, was released in April 2026.
 The band are noted as one of the most influential modern bands within tough guy hardcore and hardcore punk, with Stereogum describing Terror as "an institution within their genre".
+They have toured throughout Europe, Australia, New Zealand, Japan, Korea, Mexico, and South America.